MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Paper-based data capture is not entirely evil.
 It has a place in manufacturing and can be a cost-effective way to capture data for specific types of inventory and manufacturing transactions.
 However, it has many downsides and the goal for automation is speed and accuracy, something that cannot be carried out easily with paper.

-MYOB Advanced provides embedded document management and manufacturing reports.
+MYOB Acumatica provides embedded document management and manufacturing reports.

 PROS: